COVID-19 Aid, Assistance & Grants

-- CARES Act Table of Funding Opportunities for the Arts and Artists
+- CAREs Act Table of Funding Opportunities for the Arts and Artists

-- Americans for the Arts Coronavirus Resource and Response Center
+- Coronavirus (COVID-19) Resource and Response Center:

 Art House Convergence – COVID-19 Resources – including template letters to educate legislators about the impact of COVID-19 and value of economic relief and stimulus packages for the arts and cultural sector.